protein powder royalty free image 1015345458 1560268321

 Within the cochlea, particular cells referred to as “hair cells” are chargeable for our listening to.
 “Outer hair cells” sway in response to sound waves, amplifying their vibrations.

-RELATED: protein names
+RELATED: over protein hair

 Inside hair cells, alternatively, have a really particular job.
 In response to those vibrations, they open ion channels of their cell membranes and launch neurotransmitters – similar to a neuron would.